-- (1) Start with the last incremented array number of non- multiplexed ports of the same colour code and increment by 1 for segmented pattern 1 up to segmented pattern 5 (see table 7.2.2). - (2) Concatenate the array ID string of the two colour strings separated by slash for diplexed ports (e.g. R1/B1, ...)
+- (1) Start with the last incremented array number of non- multiplexed ports from nearest array position to the Coding Reference Point of the same colour code and increment by 1 continue bottom-up as first direction and left-to-right as second direction for segmented pattern 1 up to segmented pattern 5 (see table 7.2.2). - (2) Concatenate the array ID string of the two colour strings separated by slash for diplexed ports (e.g. R1/B1, ...)